chartjs/Chart.js/docs/developers/plugins.md

 ### Chart Initialization

 Plugins are notified during the initialization process.
-These hooks can be used to setup data needed for the plugin to operate.
+These hooks can be used to set up data needed for the plugin to operate.

 ![Chart.js init flowchart](./init_flowchart.png)